Long-Term Goal 1: Recruit, support and retain distinguished faculty (CAA Standard 2.0 Faculty)

 Strategy 2: Review the physical space plan and how it aligns with yearly goals of the program.

-Measurable Objective: The chair and program faculty will meet yearly to discuss how the physical space is aligned with the program goals.
+Measurable Objective: The physical space was completed by spring 2021.
+The chair and program faculty will meet yearly to discuss how the physical space is aligned with the program goals.

 Long-Term Goal 6: Develop and retain a collaboration and partnership with different clinical facilities (Hospitals, Rehabilitation Centers, Skilled Nursing Facilities, Private Practices and School Districts) to diversify and increase student clinical experiences, support community outreach and promote clinical research (CAA Standard 3.0 Curriculum).